denck007/docker/README.md

 spyder & # start it headless
 ```
 This will likely shoot out an error along the lines of:

-1. The first is caused by bad memory access, and can be fixed by adding the arg `--ipc=host` to the docker command to start the container
+The first is caused by bad memory access, and can be fixed by adding the arg `--ipc=host` to the docker command to start the container
 ```
 X Error: BadShmSeg (invalid shared segment parameter) 128
   Extension:    130 (MIT-SHM)
   Minor opcode: 3 (X_ShmPutImage)
   Resource id:  0x4000014
 ```
+OR

-2. The second is caused by there not actually being a user listed when you do `echo $USER`.
+The second is caused by there not actually being a user listed when you do `echo $USER`.
 The really hacky, but simple, way to fix this is by opening the file `/usr/lib/python2.7/dist-packages/spyderlib/utils/programs.py` and chaning line 29 to read `username = encoding.to_unicode_from_fs('developer')`.
 This means the name listed at the start of all new files is 'developer' now.
 This likely has to be done as root.
 ```
 Traceback (most recent call last):
   File "/usr/bin/spyder", line 2, in <module>